reviewboard/reviewboard/docs/manual/glossary.rst

        See :ref:`using-post-commit-review`.

+   Private Key
+   Private Keys
+       A secret cryptographic key used to encrypt, decrypt, or sign data.

+       These are required when authenticating to a service using either :term:`Client Certificates` or :term:`SSH`.

+       These usually use a :file:`.key` extension, and are in :term:`PEM` format.

    Private Review Requests
        A review request that can only be accessed by users meeting certain criteria, such as being on an access list for a group or repository.